 I couldn’t help wondering what had happened to those privately owned businesses that used to feed me.
 It felt like the soul had been ripped out of the area, and it’s not just there – the same seems to be happening across the whole of London.
 And I’m sure, around much of the western world.

 But why is it so bad?
 Why should we be avoiding chain restaurants?
 Here are a few reasons:

 Because they’re pushing out the entrepreneurs

 Big chains have one thing above all else (and it’s not exemplary food) – big budgets.
 And what big budgets can afford to do is push out the smaller boys and girls: the mum of three who dreams of opening a cake shop; the Punjabi couple who wants to bring the flavours of her country to mine; the experimental chef who could be the next Heston Blumenthal if only he had the square footage to try.
-You can read about the rising rent costs in London that are pushing out new restauranteurs here.

 We’re currently at a point where we can choose – chain restaurant or independent, but if we keep making the chain choice, there’s a real risk we’ll reach a point when that choice runs out.
 Locally run places will close down and for all those times we’ve sat in a Las Iguanas, looking across the street, meaning to visit that funky looking place across the way, one day that choice might be gone.
 And that’s when you’ll want to try somewhere independent the most.

 And where there are no entrepreneurs there are no adventures